 Additionally, massage therapy may improve healing after trauma and in some cases ameliorate the degree of postoperative fibrosis.

-What helps swelling after surgery?
+What helps to swell after surgery?

 Reducing Bruising and Swelling